“Malaysia, Truly Asia” captures and defines the essence of the country’s unique diversity.

 You can have a great roti and hot tea for only USD1.
 If you want an extraordinary experience, try a themed dinner in the dark or dinner in the sky!

-For families, there are cartoon themed cafes, theme parks, and even hotel stays with great buffets.
+There are cartoon-themed cafes, theme parks, and even hotel stays with sumptuous buffets for families.
 You get to be a superhero parent to your kids at these theme places.

 Foodies, you will enjoy the delicious multi-cultural cuisine and taste in Malaysia.